A car accident that happened Tuesday, February 11 resulted in no fatalities, partly due to a Missouri surgeon who rushed to help.

 Keeping an eye out for accidents is very important, especially in the winter.
 Not just because someone might need help, but also because you may need enough time to slow down and not cause another accident yourself.
 Slippery roads, poor visibility, and backed up traffic have been causing many accidents this winter.
 It pays to be extra cautious, take your time, eliminate distractions, and keep an eye out.

 If you or a loved one is involved in a car accident, it is in your best interests to contact a car accident attorney as soon as possible.
-At The Hoffmann Law Firm, L.L.C. we have over 20 years of experience and know how to help you deal with insurance companies, pursue compensation from the responsible party, and guide you through the legal process as you and your family can focus on recovery.
+At The Hoffmann Law Firm, L.L.C. we have 25 years of experience and know how to help you deal with insurance companies, pursue compensation from the responsible party, and guide you through the legal process as you and your family can focus on recovery.

 photo credit: pmsyyz via Flickr